Younger Infant Educators – Classroom Arnahvot (Bunnies)

 Elana Raz, Lauren Begun and Anita Gargano

-Lead Educator, Elana holds a BA in Education from Levinsky College in Tel Aviv and has taught at Beth Shalom for nine years.
+Lead Educator, Elana holds a BA in Education from Levinsky College in Tel Aviv and has taught at Beth Shalom for 10 years.
 She loves the smile on a child’s face when they grasp something new and the book Room on a Broom.
-When not at Beth Shalom she enjoys the outdoors and playing kickball with her three children.
+When not at Beth Shalom, she enjoys the outdoors and playing kickball with her three children.

 Threes Educators – Classroom D’Voreem (Bees)